Best Phlebotomy Schools in Minnesota

 4. Plan ahead for your national certification exam.

-With the right training, you can start a secure and rewarding career in Minnesota's healthcare system in less than a year.
+With the right training, you can start a secure and rewarding career in Minnesota’s healthcare system in about a year.